 Samuel said to Saul, “You have acted foolishly; you have not kept the commandment of the Lord your God, which He commanded you, for now the Lord would have established your kingdom over Israel forever.
 But now your kingdom shall not endure.
 The Lord has sought out for Himself a man after His own heart, and the Lord has appointed him as ruler over His people, because you have not kept what the Lord commanded you” (1 Samuel 13:13, 14 NASB).

 Why did Saul lose the kingdom?
 Saul acted foolishly when he disobeyed the commandment of God.
-The condition of Saul’s heart was demonstrated by his actions.
+The condition of Saul’s heart was demonstrated by his actions, so God sought for a man that would have a right heart before Him by DOING His commandments.

 Closely read this next paragraph.